eliocamp/spindler/README.md

 **Be careful**!
 Since the rendering process runs on an independent session, you won't get the thread object.
 This means that you cannot use `this_thread$destroy()` to remove all the new posts, you'll need to do it manually.
+That's why `thread$new()` has the safety argument `publish`.